 Regional Outcomes Monitoring Collaborative

 The Regional Outcomes Monitoring (ROM) Collaborative is a voluntary multi-sectoral group working to inform community health and wellbeing policies, program planning and decision-making in the capital region through ongoing collection, consolidation and analysis of regional data.
+The ROM is operating as a Community Health Network (CHN) for the Capital Regional District.
 Membership currently includes the following agencies:

 - Capital Regional District